 Getting people to the site is only half the battle.
 What happens when they get there?

 - Do they look at the home page for 3 seconds and then leave?

 - Where were they coming from, and where do they go next?

 - Did they click the ad banner or promotional item you wanted them to click?

 - Where do they spend most of their time on your site, and how much time is that exactly?

 - When you make changes to the site, how does it impact these user behaviors?
 Better results?
 Worse?

-You could have the number one spot in search engine listings without having any end-user engagement.
-An extreme example, but possible.
+It's an extreme example, but it's possible that you could have the number one spot in search engine listings without having any end-user engagement.
 How frustrating would that be?
 Why aren't people following through on your call-to-action?